 The NEDA Helpline (1-800-931-2237) is available Monday-Thursday from 9 a.m. to 9 p.m.
 ET and Friday from 9 a.m. to 5 p.m.
 ET to provide support, resources, and treatment options for yourself or a loved one.

 24/7 hotline to help those struggling with addiction receive information regarding treatment and recovery.
 Call for information regarding treatment and recovery.

 National Domestic Violence Hotline

-The Hotline is part of the largest nationwide network of programs and expert resources and regularly shares insight about domestic violence with government officials, law enforcement agencies, media and the general public.
-Visitors to this site can find information about domestic violence, online instructional materials, safety planning, local resources and ways to support the organization.
+Part of the largest nationwide network of programs and expert resources.
+Visitors to its website can find information about domestic violence, online instructional materials, safety planning, local resources, and ways to support the organization.

 Veterans Crisis Line

-The Veterans Crisis Line is a free, confidential resource that’s available to anyone, even if you’re not registered with VA or enrolled in VA health care.
+A free, confidential resource available to anyone, even if you’re not registered with the U.S. Department of Veterans Affairs (VA) or enrolled in VA health care.
 The caring, qualified responders at the Veterans Crisis Line are specially trained and experienced in helping Veterans of all ages and circumstances.